venkatapathy/bharatgen-acharya/SETUP_GUIDE.md

 # 📖 Complete Setup Guide

-This guide will walk you through setting up the BharatGen Acharya from scratch.
+This guide will walk you through setting up the BharatGen Yojaka from scratch.

 ## Table of Contents